 Poor productivity was driven by various factors, including up to 40% of jobs poorly prioritised, 38% of jobs not ‘good to go’, ‘time on the tools’ (time spent fixing, not travelling, eating etc) was just 39%, and 30% of team leader time spent on tasks that could be done elsewhere.

 There were also pockets of good practice, for example using data to predict and eliminate failure rather than accommodate and react to failure.
-So there were opportunities to share best practise as well as improve poor practice.
+So there were opportunities to share best practice as well as improve poor practice.

 We found big efficiency benefits from analysing how work was actually being done at the coalface and connecting this with business-wide failure data.
 For example, we found that inconsistent methods in lubrication were leading to asset breakdown which amounted to £0.5m of avoidable failure costs each year.

-The productivity improvements benefits case was built from a combination of process improvements, restructuring, new roles and new management practices.
+The productivity improvement benefits case was built from a combination of process improvements, restructuring, new roles and new management practices.
 The result was an estimated £1.1m benefits case, or 8% of the budget, money which was reallocated elsewhere rather than resulting in redundancies.